elaforge/karya/doc/derivation.md

 ### Attributes

-Instruments can also have attributes attached to them.
+Score events can also have attributes attached to them.
 Attributes are just a set of strings, that are intended to be interpreted by the performer based on the instrument.
 For instance, a "pizz" attribute may cause an instrument that understands it to emit a keyswitch to play the affected notes as pizzicato.
 Attributes can also be used by percussion, e.g. +sn for a snare, or +hh for high-hat.
 Drums are also likely to support combinations of attributes, such as +hh+open.
 Attributes can be any string, but a set of standard names is in 'Derive.Attrs'.

 Attributes are a set, so you can add and remove individual attributes.
 For